What Influences Cooking Time?

 In the figure above, the first three cylindrical roasts all take the same time to cook, because heat has the same distance to penetrate from the outside, regardless of the length.
 But in the fourth example, the roast is narrower than it is thick, and heat will reach the interior from the end caps as well as the sides.
 So it will cook faster.

-Humidity.
-This is the factor most overlooked.
-As the air around your meat warms, moisture from the meat begins to evaporate.
-If you are cooking low and slow at 225°F, this evaporation can cool the meat and cause it to stall.
-It can get stuck at a temp, usually in the 150°F to 170°F internal temp, and stay there for 6 hours!
+If you are cooking hot and fast, humidity has little impact.
+But if you are cooking low and slow, at 225°F as I recommend, and targeting a high finishing temp, such as 203°F as I recommend for pulled pork and Texas brisket, as the air around your food warms it, moisture begins to evaporate.
+This evaporation can cool the food and cause it to stall.
+Meat can get stuck at a temp, usually in the 150°F to 170°F internal temp range, and stay there for as long as six hours!
 If you're not ready for this you better be ready to order Chinese carryout.
 You'll like their ribs.

-A lot of cooks like to spritz their meat with apple juice or vinegar or some other concoction.
+A lot of cooks like to spritz their low and slow meats with apple juice or vinegar or some other concoction.
 This attracts smoke, but it also cools the meat.
 If you spritz a lot, cooking time will increase.
+The flavor compounds in the juice are measured in parts per million, so few that they will make no major impact on the meat.
+Certainly not in comparison to the power of a rub or sauce.

 Another technique is wrapping large tough cuts in foil after smoking for a few hours, a trick called the Texas Crutch.
 Blonder says "Cooking time depends strongly on humidity, temperature, and time as a unit.
 For example, with pork shoulder, if the humidity is high and you cook at 225°F, the meat might be tender in about 13 hours even though the internal meat temp is only 185°F. On the other hand, if you wrap the meat in foil at 145°F, then cook at 275°F, the meat needs may need to reach 192°F to be tender.
 But it might be done in 10 hours.
 Conversion of collagen takes time and temp and humidity which can be traded off against each other.
 And of course some muscle groups within the pork butt will be tender at 180°F, while others benefit from 195°F or more."